Más Allá del Sol

 Más Allá del Sol (Beyond the Sun) is the 35th studio album by Mexican singer-songwriter Joan Sebastian.
 Produced by Sebastian, it was released on April 24, 2006 through Musart Records.
-The album peaked at number 7 on the Billboard Top Latin Albums chart, and peaked at number 189 on the Billboard 200, becoming Sebastian's third entry on the chart.
+The album peaked at No. 7 on the Billboard Top Latin Albums chart, and peaked at No. 189 on the Billboard 200, becoming Sebastian's third entry on the chart.

-The album spawned the top-ten singles "Eso Y Más" and the title track "Mas Allá del Sol", which peaked at number 6 and number 3 on the Billboard Hot Latin Songs chart.
+The album spawned the top-ten singles "Eso y Más" and the title track "Mas Allá del Sol", which peaked at No. 6 and No. 3 on the Billboard Hot Latin Songs chart, respectively.
 The title track is Sebastian's longest-running entry on the chart, staying on it for 35 weeks.